 Back in 1990, when my friends and I were about 11, our Halloween ‘fancy dress’ was simply a bin bag with a hole in the top and a turnip hanging on a piece of string (a turnip or a swede?
 A turnip I think.)
 Our annual ‘patch’ to go sweet gathering was our street, the adjacent street and around the block.
 We knocked on … Continue reading Halloween: Old School, baby!

 A few weeks ago, I went to a ‘Meditation’ class in Widnes.
 I parked up, pressing my nose against a few windows that were a hive of adult learning activities before finally flinging open the door to my designated base.
 10 or so people were already seated around a circle on chairs (I’d naively assumed we’d all be sitting on the floor cross legged like … Continue reading Good deeds.
 Do you believe in karma?

 Sport: you either love it or you hate it.
-At school, I was never really a ‘winner’ at sports myself (I once thought I’d won the backstroke but everyone else had got out of the pool).
+At school, I was never really a ‘winner’ at sports myself (I once thought I’d won the backstroke but everyone else had already got out of the pool).
 Still, I had a few coping strategies to deal with my athletic defeats.
 ‘Where did you come?’, a spectator (clearly not spectating well enough) would ask.
-‘4th’ I’d quip, failing … Continue reading The Olympics v Sports day
+‘4th’ I’d quip, … Continue reading Sports day: The competitive mum’s field day